-The goal of this subsection is to define the elastic moment tensor as a 4th order tensor expressing the leading behaviour in the far field of $w{\xi}$ , solution to the canonical problem (4.9) of a unit damaged inclusion $\omega$ in a uniform healthy background.
+The goal of this subsection is to define the elastic moment tensor as a 4th order tensor expressing the leading behaviour in the far field of w{ξ} , solution to the canonical problem (4.9) of a unit damage inclusion ω in a uniform healthy background.

-We introduce a microscopic variable $y=\frac{x-x_0}{\rho}$ in order to rescale the problem with a unit inclusion $\omega$ .
-This rescaling, centered on the inclusion, in the limit as $\rho$ goes to zero, transforms the elasticity problem posed on $\Omega$ in a problem posed on $\mathbb{R}^d$ .
-The symbols $e_y$ , divy etc. are used to specify the derivation w.r.t. y.
+We introduce a microscopic variable $y = \frac{x-x_0}{\rho}$ in order to rescale the problem with a unit inclusion ω .
+This rescaling, centered on the inclusion, in the limit as ρ goes to zero, transforms the elasticity problem posed on Ω in a problem posed on \mathbb{R}^d .
+The symbols e_y , div_y etc. are used to specify the derivation w.r.t. y.